hapax/hapax.github.io/assets/chandra.md

 <figure>
     <div style="text-align:center"><img src
     ="/images/posts/chandra11.png"/>
-		    <figcaption><i>Einstein's famous formula.
+		    <figcaption><i>A graph of Einstein's famous formula.
 The
-    $E$-intercept is rest mass energy, the blue region is Newtonian, and the yellow region is "ultrarelativistic".</i></figcaption>
+    E-intercept is rest mass energy, the blue region is Newtonian, and the yellow region is "ultrarelativistic".</i></figcaption>
 	</div>
 	</figure>